 But Napoli president Aurelio De Laurentiis, a volcanic, demonstrative and clearly observant character, had seen something in Sarri which many had failed to acknowledge.
 His sole Serie A campaign with Empoli was quietly impressive, leading the small Florence club to 15th place and safety, something that had been considered extremely unlikely prior to the season’s start.
 The media had almost categorically dismissed the newly-promoted club’s chances of survival, but Sarri had achieved it, most importantly in a style that caught the eye of De Laurentiis.
 Even AC Milan were interested.

-But by August of last season, only Carpi had sold fewer season tickets than Napoli.
-Expectation was low, optimism was absent, and doubt was the most prevalent of sentiments felt around the football-obsessed city of Naples.
+But by August of 2015, only Carpi had sold fewer season tickets than Napoli.
+Expectations were low, optimism was absent, and doubt was the most prevalent of sentiments felt around the football-obsessed city of Naples.
 Sarri was effectively considered a nobody, not helped by his inconspicuous, understated manner.
 Think of an Italian Tony Pulis – no hint of glamour or exuberance, just a tracksuit laden, unconceited coach.

 Sarri summed himself up almost perfectly when he joined Napoli: “I am happy to do this for a living,” he said.
 “If next year I started again from the bottom of Serie A or even Serie B, I’d be just as happy.
 I hope not to change too much.
 I will continue to wear my tracksuit on the bench, then if the president asks me to change into a suit for interviews, I can do that.
 On the bench it’s strictly the tracksuit.”